Sileo/DeveloperDocumentation/_docs/index.md

 permalink: /
 ---
 # API Documentation
-Website for Sileo developer documentation -- under heavy development.
+Website for Sileo developer documentation.
+This documentation is under heavy development and information displayed is subject to change.